logancostello/SpotifyPlaylistChallenge/README.md

 # Spotify Million Playlist Dataset Challenge

 ## Introduction
 I estimate that I would have placed **10th (top 6%)** in the Spotify Million Playlist Dataset Challenge.
-I achieved these results by building a two stage recommendation system that combines matrix factorization, BERT embeddings, co-occurrences, and other playlist and track features to recommend tracks to add to existing playlists on Spotify.
+I achieved these results by building a two stage recommendation system that combines matrix factorization, BERT embeddings, co-occurrences, and many playlist and track features to recommend tracks to add to existing playlists on Spotify.

 ## Example Recommendations
 Note that the dataset only contains songs released before 2018.